lukacspapp/ATD-Test/README.md

 ## Goal:

- Create a simple product search page like the one below using whatever language/tech you feel is best and fetching the content from our API.
+ Create a simple product search page like the one below using whatever language/tech you feel is best and fetching the content from ATD's API.

 ## Technologies Used

 - ATD's API
 - React.js
-- HTML 5.
+- HTML 5
 - Javascript
 - Next.js
 - Tailwind